dotmailer/dotdigital-for-wordpress/readme.txt

 3. Capture additional contact data.
 4. Add a simple newsletter signup form in the WordPress editor.
 5. Add an embedded survey from Dotdigital.
-6. Add a popover form from Dotdigital.
+6. Add a popup form from Dotdigital.

 == Changelog ==